 - Small yards can accommodate fruit trees using an espalier design.
 Train fruit trees on a wall (horizontally or vertically), or even to fill in as a privacy fence.

 - Turn a used pallet into a small garden with rows of shallow rooted plants.
 Clean up the pallet, staple landscape fabric to the back, fill the openings with good potting soil, and plant lettuces, annual herbs, or succulents.
 Prop the pallet against a wall or attach it securely.
 Stand up a row of them to create a short wall.

 Going to Pot

 Even if your balcony barely has enough room for one chair, you can still make a small garden work for you.
 Grow something in a pot or other container to save major space.
-Container organic gardening has gained such popularity in recent years that seed and plant companies now carry compact varieties specifically for growing in pots.
+Container gardening has gained such popularity in recent years that seed and plant companies now carry compact varieties specifically for growing in pots.
 Tomatoes, eggplant, peppers, and even sunflowers can thrive on your balcony or porch.
 You could even plant an entire herb garden in a shallow pot or box.

 Tips for growing in a pot:

 - Choose a good pot or container for planting.
 You'll need a container that will hold soil and water - it also needs to have drainage holes in the bottom.
 Buy new at a nursery, or upcycle a thrift store find.